 What's The Best Dog Food for Shelties?

 Feeding your Sheltie can be as simple as grabbing the cheapest bag of kibble from the supermarket.
-However, cheap kibbles rely too heavily on grains—and not the high protein meat that dogs thrive on.
-There are also toxicity concerns with the chemicals and the source of meat used in many popular brands.
+However, cheap kibbles rely too heavily on grains rather than protein which is what dogs thrive on.
+There are also well-established concerns about additives and the source of meat.

 The Scale of Dry Dog Food